sdwivedi5/SWDV-630/FINALPROJECT/README.md

 * This will work if correctly set up.

 ## Notes:
 #### Note 1: In the program, there are some payment page.
-No need to enter real credit-card informations.
-The payment page is just for the system, it doesnt work.
-However; after this page, a verification code is sent the user email address.
+This is just mock and does not certificy payment requirement..

 #### Note 2: You can only sign up as a guest to the system.
 In order to add employee (Manager - Receptionist - Staff):